Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Observations and data analysis

 \subsection{Swift/UVOT observations (Nights 1 and 2)}

 The \swift\ Ultra-Violet/Optical Telescope (UVOT; \citealt{roming05}) observed \src\ simultaneously with the XRT.
-The observations were performed in both image and event modes using the UVM2 filter (central wavelength 2260\,\AA; full-width at half-maximum 527\,\AA).
+The observations were performed in both image and event modes using the UVM2 filter (central wavelength 2260\,\AA; full width at half maximum 527\,\AA).
 Data were processed and analysed in the standard way.
 For the source photons, we used a circular extraction region of radius of 5\arc\ centred on the source position.
 For the background photons, we adopted a circular extraction region of radius 20\arc\ away from source.
-For the data in image mode, photometry was carried out using the \textsc{uvotsource} task.
-For the data in event mode (time resolution of 11\,ms), we used the \textsc{coordinator} tool to convert raw coordinates to detector and sky coordinates, \textsc{uvotscreen} to filter out hot CCD pixels and obtain a cleaned event list, and \textsc{uvotevtlc} to extract a background-subtracted light curve with a time bin of 120\,s, which provided a sufficiently high SNR to detect any changes in the UV brightness at least during the longest periods of low X-ray mode.
+For the data in image mode, photometry was carried out using the \texttt{uvotsource} task.
+For the data in event mode (time resolution of 11\,ms), we used the \texttt{coordinator} tool to convert raw coordinates to detector and sky coordinates, \texttt{uvotscreen} to filter out hot charge-coupled device (CCD) pixels and obtain a cleaned event list, and \texttt{uvotevtlc} to extract a background-subtracted light curve with a time bin of 120\,s.
+This time bin provided a sufficiently high S/N to detect any changes in the UV brightness at least during the longest periods of low X-ray mode.